-2 NATIONAL TRANSPORT POLICY
+NATIONAL TRANSPORT POLICY 2

-The national transport policy of Kyrgyzstan is at an inception phase.
-A paper for Road transport development strategy 2011 - 2015 has been drafted but not validated yet.
+The national transport policy of Kyrgyzstan has been at inception phase and until recently there were no policy documents for the transport sector.
+A paper for road transport development strategy 2011-2015 has been drafted but not validated yet.

-Up to 2011, several national programs were relevant for the transport sector:
+Up to 2011, several national programmes were relevant for the transport sector:

-- Development Strategy of the country (2009-2011) - Development program for road and water transport for 2009-2011. - Transport and Communication sector development program (2009-2011) - Strategy of the road subsector development for 2007-2010.
+- Development Strategy of the country, (2009-2011) - Development programme for road and water transport (2009-2011) - Transport and Communication sector development programme (2009-2011) - Strategy of the road subsector development for (2007-2010)

-The two major objectives in the road sector development in Development Strategy of the country (2009-2011) were:
+The two major objectives in road sector development in Development Strategy of the country (2009-2011) were:

-- Strengthening of the transit potential of the country; - Expansion of access to local markets, employment opportunities and social services.
+- strengthening the transit potential of the country; and - expanding access to serve local markets, employment opportunities and social services.